 - Ryan Nowlin – assistant director of the United States Marine Band and composer/arranger

 - Evan Ware – composer and theorist

 - 208 Ensemble – contemporary chamber music ensemble

 - Garrett Schumann – composer and music observer

 - Eric Sandmeyer – concert and film composer

 - David Alan Earnest – concert, commercial, and film composer

 The Boise State University Student Assembly often provides funding to students interested in pursuing professional opportunities, research, and creative work.
 Students must apply for funding through a competitive process.
 It is recommended to apply as early as possible to ensure full consideration.
 Recently, several composition students received funding to attend a Disney/Pixar film scoring session at Warner Bros.
 Studios in Burbank, California.
 This notable experience gave them a unique window into the process of scoring a film with live musicians and helped them make connections in the film industry.

-For questions or more information about professional opportunities and student research/creative work funding, please contact Dr. Sam Richards.
+For questions or more information about professional opportunities and student research/creative work funding, please contact Dr. Eric Alexander.